NexMirror/Kallithea/docs/contributing.rst

 one other core developer before pushing.
 Obvious non-controversial changes will be handled more casually.

-For now we just have one official branch ("default") and will keep it so stable that it can be (and is) used in production.
+There is a main development branch ("default") which is generally stable so that it can be (and is) used in production.
+There is also a "stable" branch that is almost exclusively reserved for bug fixes or trivial changes.
 Experimental changes should live elsewhere (for example in a pull request) until they are ready.

 .. _coding-guidelines: